-While the rest of the climate-change world went to Cancun to watch the UN just about rescue its process, a team of intrepid HSBC researchers travelled to China, from where they returned with bullish news on clean energy.
+While the rest of the climate-change world went to Cancun to watch the UN just about rescue its process, HSBC sent a team of intrepid researchers to China, from where they returned with much more overtly bullish news on clean energy.
+Read more

 In this week’s readers’ Q&A session, Ditlev Engel, CEO of Vestas, the world’s biggest wind turbine manufacturer, answers your questions on the future of wind power.

 In the first of two parts, Ditlev defends his industry’s government subsidies, explains his company’s decision to axe 3,000 jobs and discusses the major global obstacles to developing wind energy.
 Read more

 Last week I wrote about the spike in Chinese demand for coal, which was driving a boom in coal M&A deals.

 The phenomenon has not gone unnoticed by environmental campaigners, many of whom are quoted in a piece today in the New York Times.
 Read more